 - Aerosol mitigation equipment and techniques, high evacuation suction, along with a rubber dam may be used during ultrasonic cleaning and restorative procedures.

-- A medical-grade air purifier along with upgraded air filters for the HVAC system have been installed.
+- Several medical-grade air purifiers using PCO technology that inactivate viruses in the air and on surfaces, along with upgraded air filters for the HVAC system, have been installed.

 Our staff will be screened and receive temperature checks several times a day.
 They will wear full PPE, including N95 masks, face shields, gowns, and gloves during their interaction with patients in the treatment rooms.
 They have received updated infection control training and simulated training exercises in the office prior to reopening.
 Staff will not be permitted to work if they are sick.